Leaves of October

 Photography Series

-For our children and our children’s children to have to say that there were once people,
+For our children and our children’s children to have to say

-who never gave up on their comrades and didn’t abandon their friends.
+on their comrades and didn’t abandon their friends.

 Nikolai Gogol